Bratislava, Slovakia: A Road Trip Guide to Castles, UFOs & Old Town

 The 1811 Fire: When the Castle Pulled a Phoenix

-In 1811, a fire started by - wait for it - careless Austrian soldiers burned the castle to a shell.
+In 1811, a massive fire - caused by the carelessness of soldiers garrisoned in the fortress - gutted the palace.
 It sat as a picturesque ruin for 140 years, becoming a favorite subject for Romantic-era painters who loved a good crumbling fortress.
 The reconstruction from 1953-1968 was a Communist-era project that basically said "let's rebuild it how we imagine it looked in 1750, but with better plumbing."

 The Observation Deck: Where Your Camera Gets a Workout